Brazil beats Peru to win 1st Copa América title since 2007

 RIO DE JANEIRO — Brazil didn’t need Neymar to win another Copa América title at home.

-With its injured star watching from the stands at a packed Maracanã Stadium, Brazil defeated Peru 3-1 to win its first South American title since 2007 on Sunday.
+With its injured star watching from the stands at a packed Maracanã Stadium on Sunday, Brazil beat Peru 3-1 to win its first South American title since 2007.

 It was Neymar’s replacement, Everton, who led the team to victory, scoring a goal and setting up another to give Brazil its ninth Copa América trophy, and fifth at home.

-Gabriel Jesus and Richarlison also scored a goal each for Brazil, which has won the title every time it hosted the tournament.
+Gabriel Jesus and Richarlison also scored for Brazil, which has won the title every time it hosted the tournament.

 Neymar and his son sat close to Brazilian president Jair Bolsonaro among the crowd of nearly 70,000 at the Maracanã.

-Brazil got the win despite playing with 10 men from the 70th minute because Gabriel Jesus was sent off with a second yellow card.
+Brazilian fans had some reason to worry after Gabriel Jesus was sent off in the 70th minute because of a second yellow card, but Peru couldn’t pull off one last upset after eliminating Uruguay in the quarterfinals and two-time defending champion Chile in the semifinals.

-Peru scored through Paolo Guerrero but couldn’t pull off one last upset after eliminating Uruguay in the quarterfinals and two-time defending champion Chile in the semifinals.
+“Brazil deserved the victory,” Peru coach Ricardo Gareca said.
+“We played better than we did in the previous match.
+We have improved as a team.
+We still have to improve more, but we are on the right track.”

-Peru, which had been routed 5-0 by Brazil in the group stage and barely escaped early elimination, was trying to win its first Copa América trophy in 44 years.
-It hadn’t made it to the final since it won its second South American title in 1975.
+Peru, which had been routed 5-0 by Brazil in the group stage and barely avoided early elimination, was trying to win its first Copa América trophy since 1975 and just its second overall.
+It hadn’t returned to the final since ‘75.

-The victory helped Brazil to regain some of the fans’ confidence following the team’s elimination in the quarterfinals of the 2018 World Cup in Russia.
+The victory helped Brazil to regain the confidence of some supporters following its quarterfinal exit at the 2018 World Cup in Russia.
 It will also ease some of the pressure on coach Tite, who had been criticized for his selections and the team’s lackluster performances.

 Brazil hadn’t made it past the quarterfinals of the Copa América since beating Argentina 3-0 in the 2007 final in Venezuela.
 It didn’t even get past the group stage in 2016.